-5) Be established 4:14
+4. Be established.
+4:14

-1. Children - (spiritually) an immature baby or child (set in contrast to the man of verse 13).
+- Children (spiritually) an immature baby or child (set in contrast to the man of verse 13).
 The immature are never settled; they are fickle, shifting, not dependable.
 They have no roots, no convictions, no commitments.
 When tough times come they run.
 When a slick presentation is made they are deceived.
-They are blown about, tricked with loaded dice, fooled by clever schemes and deceived by the plots of the evil one.

-2. They are more likely to trust their own reason, experience, feelings and advice of men than they are the counsel of God.
+They are blown about, tricked with loaded dice, fooled by clever schemes and deceived by the plots of the evil one. - B. They are more likely to trust their own reason, experience, feelings and the advice of men than they are the counsel of God.